The Pirate Bay: Trial

 The trial started on 16 February 2009, in the district court (tingsrätt) of Stockholm, Sweden.
-The hearings ended on 3 March 2009 and the verdict was announced at 11:00 am on Friday 17 April 2009: Peter Sunde, Fredrik Neij, Gottfrid Svartholm and Carl Lundström were all found guilty and sentenced to serve one year in prison and pay a fine of 30 million Swedish krona (app. €2.7 million or US$3.5 million).
+The hearings ended on 3 March 2009 and the verdict was announced at 11:00 am on Friday 17 April 2009: Neij, Sunde, Svartholm and Lundström were all found guilty and sentenced to serve one year in prison and pay a fine of 30 million Swedish krona (app. €2.7 million or US$3.5 million).
 All of the defendants appealed the verdict.

 The appeal trial concluded on 15 October 2010, and the verdict was announced on 26 November.
 The appeal court shortened sentences of three of the defendants who appeared in court that day.
 Neij's sentence was reduced to 10 months, Sunde's to eight, and Lundström's to four.
 However, the fine was increased from 32 to 46 million kronor.

 On 1 February 2012, the Supreme Court of Sweden refused to hear an appeal in the case, prompting the site to change its official domain name to thepiratebay.se from thepiratebay.org.
 The move to a .se domain was claimed to prevent susceptibility to US laws from taking control of the site.
 On 9 April 2013, the site changed its domain name to thepiratebay.gl, under the Greenland TLD, in anticipation of possible seizure by Swedish authorities of its .se domain.
 The change proved to be short lived, as the site returned to the .se domain on 12 April 2013 after being blocked on the .gl domain by Tele-Post, which administers domains in Greenland.
 Tele-Post cited a Danish court ruling that the site was in violation of copyright laws.

-Founders Svartholm, Neij, and Sunde were all released after having finished serving their sentences by 2015.
+The founders were all released after having finished serving their sentences by 2015.